LauraBrogan/2022-MLS-Assessment/README.md

 ## Summary of Assignment

-This repository contains my Machine Learning and Statistics Assessment.
-It is comprised of XXX regular Tasks and one project on Keras
+This repository contains my Machine Learning and Statistics Assessment 2022.
+It is comprised of three regular tasks and one project on Keras

 I commenced work on this assignment on 5th October 2022 and completed work for the deadline of 7th January 2023.